 - Campgrounds and associated uses

 - Existing Mobile Homes which are located within the 300 foot setback requirement from the Cabot Trail

 The document also contains provisions for minimum yard space and maximum height of buildings.
 Now, this is an example of when you fairly easily find what you’re looking for.
 In many cases you won’t – you can always get in touch with the municipality if you need a definitive answer.
-Zoning bylaws are quite important and it’s a good idea to review these provisions in detail, even if you have a realtor summarizing the information for you.
+Adhering to Nova Scotia’s zoning bylaws is quite important and it’s a good idea to review these provisions in detail, even if you have a realtor summarizing the information for you.
 If you have a specific plan in mind for the lot (e.g. building a summer campground) talking directly with the person who approves permits could provide you with some vital information for your go/no-go decision.

 Title refers to the legal documents binding the land to a specific owner, as well as details and provisions specific to that land.
 It includes, among other things:

 - The various deeds associated with the property over the years

 - Easements and rights of way (often included in the deeds mentioned above).
 These are especially important when land appears landlocked (no road in) or if there are shared private laneways or driveways.
 You’ll also find that many easements exist for logging operations within Nova Scotia.